 The juvenile programs serve approximately 600 students each year.
 Alternative education serves students who are truant, have chronic social/behavioral difficulties, are on juvenile probation, have been expelled, pregnant or parenting teens, homeless youth, those in foster care and/or students who need to support themselves.
 Local school districts, local School Attendance Review Boards, probation officers or social workers may refer students to the programs.
 These students represent a wide range of scholastic abilities ranging from the gifted to the academically challenged.

-County Community School
+Marin's Community School

 Oracle Independent Study